AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/installing-pycue-and-pyoutline.md

 instead of working directly with XML.
 PyOutline is used by CueSubmit to construct its job submissions.

+PyCue and PyOutline will need to be available on all systems which want to make use of these libraries.
+This includes all systems which will run tools such as CueGUI and CueSubmit which depend on them.

 ## Before you begin

 PyCue requires a Cuebot deployment to communicate with.
 Ask the admin of your